-Mark Dantonio is the head coach of football at Michigan State University, where has held the position since 2007.
+Mark Dantonio is the head coach of football for the Michigan State University Spartans, holding the position since 2007.
 Dantonio began his career in 1980 as an assistant coach at Ohio University (the Bobcats, not the Buckeyes), and held other assistant coaching positions at numerous places, including Ohio State University, the University of Kansas, and Michigan State, before landing his first head coaching job at the University of Cincinnati in 2004, and eventually arriving as head coach at Michigan State.

 In his time at Michigan State, Dantonio has been awarded Big Ten Coach of the Year (2010 and 2013), and been inducted into the Bugle Sports Hall of Fame (2012).

 After the 2017–18 season, Dantonio’s overall coaching record is 118–62, with a record of 100–45 at Michigan State.

 Mike Gundy has spent the entirety of his 13 seasons as head coach of football for the Oklahoma State University Cowboys.
 In addition to that, Gundy has spent quite a bit of time at OSU, playing for them as an undergraduate, and starting his career as an assistant coach in 1990 under then-head coach Pat Jones.
 After assistant coaching jobs at Baylor University and the University of Maryland, Gundy returned to Oklahoma State University, beginning his long tenure as head coach and replacing Bob Simmons in 2001.